Who are we?

 Identity fraud is often confused with identity theft, however, the two have very different meanings.
 Fraud refers to the act of a criminal stealing your personal information.
 This can be done a number of ways, usually as a result of a lost wallet or phone and through various types of scams and breaches.
 There were 12.7 million victims of identity fraud in 2015.
 Fraud can be devastating, especially if it leads to identity theft.
 We provide resources that can help you if you become a victim of fraud and offer strategies that you can follow to decrease your risk of identity fraud.

 Identity theft can only happen after identity fraud has occurred.
 Theft consists of the crimes committed with your PII.
-Identity thieves can use your information to open new credit cards, obtain official documents in your name such as driver’s licenses and birth certificates, purchase property, apply for bank loans and commit various crimes under your name.
+Identity thieves can use your information to open new credit cards, obtain official documents in your name, such as driver’s licenses and birth certificates, purchase property, apply for bank loans and commit various crimes under your name.
 We’re here to help you protect your information and avoid becoming a victim of identity theft.

 Our Education Center is a place that offers more information about the different types of identity crimes and their different platforms.
-From identity theft and fraud to cybersecurity, breaches and scams, the Education Center will offer you definitions of terms, an analysis of the terms, applications of the terms to real-world instances and preventative measures to follow.
+From identity theft and fraud to cybersecurity, breaches, and scams, the Education Center will offer you definitions of terms, an analysis of the terms, applications of the terms to real-world instances and preventative measures to follow.
 Our Dictionary of Terms can further provide clarity of the identity crime jargon.

 Our goal is to guide you through the cloudy space of identity protection.
-Through articles and a variety of timely information, we aim to be a valuable resource to help consumers and small businesses against identity crimes.
+Through articles and a variety of timely information, we aim to be a valuable resource to help consumers and small businesses protect themselves against identity crimes.